mattstark256/mattstark256.github.io/_posts/2019-11-05-wile-e-coyote-effect.markdown

 ![Correctly mapped texture]({{ "/assets/wile e coyote/CorrectProjection.png" | absolute_url }})

-An alternative approach would be to project the texture just once and store it.
+An alternative approach would be to project the texture just once and store it in another texture.
 This would be faster but it would be challenging to implement it in such a way that it could handle objects more complex than planes.